ianrandmckenzie/crossing_my_gaping_chasm/fleeting_tactics/publishing_on_socials.md

 * Close with: We need you.
 Heal yourself.
 Do better.
 * Self-promo closing: Ending with a topic about injustice that appears to make me physically sick, pretending to vomit, cut to vomit on the ground, "Oh look!" -> Picks up object with a logo/representation that promotes something

+### Shorts
+Current looping idea:
+* Curtains close at the end of the video
+* Curtains open to 'beginning' of the video
+* Title of video appears
+* Title fades away, video restarts on fade completion

 ## How (Not yet determined)
 Publishing targets (via GDrive?
 Headliner?
 ClickUp Zaps?
 Custom coded app?
 Whatever it is, AUTOMATIC publishing!
 Once proper assets are put into place, of course — scheduling option required.)